-As part of the National School Lunch and Breakfast programs all schools will offer meals for free or at the reduced price for qualifying families.
+As part of the National School Lunch and Breakfast programs, all schools will offer meals for free or at the reduced price for qualifying families.
 Free and reduced-price meal applications are available online, in the school office or the Nutrition Services Department.
-Parents are encouraged to submit free and reduced meal applications online at www.schoolcafe.com.
-Only one application is required per family.
+Parents are encouraged to submit free and reduced meal applications online at www.schoolcafe.com Only one application is required per family.
+Every District family is encouraged to complete an application.